lanthroff/docker-odoo-api-react/README.md

 sudo docker-compose up -d --build
 ```

-3. Then attach debug to vscode by pressing F5 or Run > Start debugging
+3. Then Run > Start debugging
 4. Connect to http://odoo.localhost
 5. Create a database with master password being "educacode", then log in
 and activate the module "example"